Estimated reading time: 7 minutes

-A liquid plumber product was used to release the build-up inside the trap as the trap for some reason is not equipped with a cleanout.
+A liquid plumber product was used to release the build-up inside the trap as the trap is not equipped with a cleanout for some reason.

 Once the standing water was drained, part of the problem was solved.

-The trap clean-out was part of the problem that has been noted and will be dealt with during the kitchen renovation.
+The trap cleanout was part of the problem and will be dealt with during the kitchen renovation.

 The second issue was the opposite of not draining.

-That is, up until a few weeks ago when the shower started to leak constantly.
+That is, until a few weeks ago when the shower started leaking constantly.

-At first, it was very small and easily bearable combined with the fact that the bathroom is due to be renovated in the coming months anyway so what’s a little leak?
+At first, it was tiny and easily bearable, and the bathroom is due to be renovated in the coming months anyway, so what’s a little leak?

 Hire A Tradesperson If You Can’t Fix The Problem

-There is also the fact that my water softener is going to be regenerating more often and not only using more salt but more electricity to run the cycle and more water to complete its job.
+There is also the fact that my water softener will be regenerating more often and not only using more salt but more electricity to run the cycle and more water to complete its job.

-This got me thinking, a plumber is going to cost far too much just for a leaky faucet, some plumbers charge for an estimate and then there is always a minimum charge per visit.
+Some plumbers charge for an estimate, and then there is always a minimum charge per visit.

 Hiring A Handyman To Fix A Leaky Faucet